 The CNDA sends a receipt of registration of the appeal to the applicant which notifies them of their right to consult their file, the right to be assisted by a lawyer, the fact that the information concerning their application is subject to automated processing, of the possibility that their appeal will be processed "by order" (ordonnance), that is by a single judge without a hearing.
 In case the appeal has been lodged after the deadline, and in case of dismissal (non-lieu) or withdrawal of the applicant, the president of the CNDA or the president of one of the sections can dismiss the appeal by order.
-If the appeal does not contain any serious elements enabling a questioning of the OFPRA decision, it can also be dismissed "by order" ("ordonnance") but after a preliminary assessment of the case.260
+If the appeal does not contain any serious elements enabling a questioning of the OFPRA decision, it can also be dismissed "by order" ("ordonnance") but after a preliminary assessment of the case.

-In 2023, the CNDA registered 64 685 appeals and took 66,358 decisions, compared to 61,552 appeals and 67,142 decisions in 2022.261.
+In 2024, the CNDA registered 56,497 appeals and took 61,593 decisions, compared to 64 685 appeals and 66,358 decisions in 2023.245

-The appeal is processed by a panel of three in the regular procedure, while in the Admissibility Procedure and Accelerated Procedure only one single judge - either the President of the CNDA or the President of the relevant section - rules on the appeal.
-In 2023, the CNDA took 34,807 decisions in collegial function, down from 38,320 collegial decisions in 2022.
-It further took 31,550 single-judge decisions (i.e., 55% of total decisions) with 10,397 decisions following a hearing and 21,153 by order, compared to 18,390 in 2022 (10,432 following a hearing and 18,390 by order).262
+The appeal is processed by a single judge in all procedures, unless the case raises a question that justifies a decision by a panel of 3 judges.
+In 2024, the CNDA took 32,096 decisions in panels of 3 judges, down from 34,807 in 2023.
+It also took 29,497 single-judge decisions (i.e., 48% of total decisions), with 9,761 decisions following a hearing and 19,736 by order, compared to 31,550 in 2023 (10,379 following a hearing and 21,153 by order).